What is Go Go-Karts?

-Here is a image of our Main Menu in game.
+Here is an image of our Main Menu in-game.

 The core of this system was the selection block that allowed us to select a kart given a selection ID.
 This would then reflect on the widget by setting some images and UI element’s visibility.